RVS Takuare: Delivery

 The 12th Guardian-class boat was built in 11 weeks at Austal's ship yard in the Australian Marine Complex in Henderson, Western Australia, and was handed over to Vanuatu in a certificate signing ceremony held on Vanuatu's Independence Day, 30 July 2021.
-The ceremony was attended virtually by some individuals due to Covid-19 pandemic travel restrictions.
-In attendance were, among others, the Vanuatu High Commissioner to Australia Mr. Samson Vilvil Farray, the Australian Minister for Defence Industry Melissa Price, the Commanding Officer of the Takuare, Chief Inspector Dicky Obed of the Vanuatu Police Maritime Wing and the rest of the Takuare's new crew.
+The ceremony was attended virtually by some individuals due to COVID-19 travel restrictions.
+In attendance were, among others, the Vanuatu High Commissioner to Australia Mr. Samson Vilvil Farray, the Australian Minister for Defence Industry Melissa Price, the commanding officer of Takuare, Chief Inspector Dicky Obed of the Vanuatu Police Maritime Wing and the rest of Takuare's new crew.

-Due to local criticism concerning a lack of ceremony surrounding the decommissioning of the Tukoro, Vanuatu authorities decided to hold several custom ceremonies, welcoming their new patrol boat, leading up to her arrival on 28 September 2021.
-She was then received by a large crowd in Port Vila on 30 September 2021.
+Due to local criticism concerning a lack of ceremony surrounding the decommissioning of Tukoro, Vanuatu authorities decided to hold several custom ceremonies, welcoming their new patrol boat, leading up to her arrival on 28 September 2021.
+She was then received by a large crowd at Port Vila on 30 September 2021.

 Operational history

-From 25 October to 5 November 2021 the Takuare spotted four and fined two unlicensed fishing vessels as part of Operation Kurukuru.
-And in April 2022 she was unable to partake in a joint operation with the Royal Australian Navy as she was on standby for a vaccination rollout.
+From 25 October to 5 November 2021 Takuare spotted four and fined two unlicensed fishing vessels as part of Operation Kurukuru.
+In April 2022 she was unable to partake in a joint operation with the Royal Australian Navy as she was on standby for a vaccination rollout.

 In the second week of June 2022, the Takuare docked indefinitely at SinoVan wharf in Port Vila due an engine exhaust problem.
 Black smoke containing (toxic) carbon monoxide was leaking into the engine room, causing her commander to pull her out of service pending repairs.
 The issue caused Australia to issue an advisory to all operators of the vessel.
 Austal reportedly "accepted that the problems are latent defects that it will work to resolve."
 She was sent to the Austal maintenance facility in Cairns for a week of repairs, and returned to Vanuatu by 30 July.

 In October 2022 she was unable to fulfill her normal duties of transporting ballot boxes to remote islands, as there was a new problem with the hydrogen sulphide aboard the vessel producing toxic gas.
 The Police Force were expecting to receive specialists from Austal later in the month to assess and rectify the issue.
 Australia provided assistance with an aircraft and two helicopters to transport the ballot boxes.

 Sports competitions

-Both the Vanuatu Police Force (VPF) and the RVS Takuare muster men's teams to compete in local tournaments under the Asia-Pacific Rugby League.
+Both the Vanuatu Police Force (VPF) and RVS Takuare muster men's teams to compete in local tournaments under the Asia-Pacific Rugby League.
 The VPF also musters a women's team.
 All teams competed in the Icon Reeves Luganville Nines Championships held at Santo East High School in Luganville on 1 and 2 October 2022.
 The championship had been won by the men's VPF-team in 2021, and was won by the Takuare-team and the women's VPF-team in 2022.